-Malaria is caused by a parasite called Plasmodium, which is transmitted via the bites of infected mosquitoes.
-In the human body, the parasites multiply in the liver, and then infect red blood cells.
+Malaria is caused by the parasitic protozoan Plasmodium.
+It is a vector-borne disease which is transmitted from person to person via bites from infected mosquitoes.
+Following a mosquito bite the parasites multiply in the liver and subsequently infect red blood cells.

 TDR related research

 - Community case management of malaria

 - Integrated community case management of childhood illness

 More information about our activities relating to malaria:

 WHO pre-qualifies the first artesunate suppositories for malaria

 Call for innovation and integrated approaches for malaria eradication

 World Malaria Report calls for new ways to eliminate malaria